 Come visit the Kandi archives, pictures and stories of every time out:

 Love.
 Love yourself, because without that, nothing else is possible.
 Love others.
 That’s the only way we move forward as a people, as a humane society.
 Accept the love of others.
 This was the hardest for me and what now fills me with joy and pride.
 What makes every day, even bad days, so worthwhile.

 Go out.
 Represent.
 Hold your head high and click those heels!
 I know we all have life issues and there is nothing I can do about those.
 We all have relationships that impact this one way or the other.
 But if you can go out, but do not, you simply don’t know what you are missing.
 Be smart.
 Be appropriate.
 Be confident.
+Be visible!
 It is, after all, your life!

 Being positive and supportive, I will not buy into the ever present media narrative.
 From Adam and Eve until, I am sure, the end of time, there will always be evil, there will always be hate.
 If we succumb to that, guess what?
 They win!
 They should NEVER win.
 Love wins, love turns the world.
 Help out a sister.
 Give her a complement.
 Offer to talk.
 Take her out that first time.
 I’ve done all of that because all of that has been done for me.

 Setting a positive example.
 There is no secret here, I pass about as well as a three dollar bill.
 But guess what?
 I am accepted, I am actually one that others want to be with, want to be around, love.
 Yep, lil’ old me!

 You will never read anything political here.
 Are there problems out there?
 You bet, but the problems are not with one side or the other, one politician or the other.
 If one choice is a bad one, it doesn’t mean the other is a good one.
 The problem is with all of them, so see the first paragraph above for the only real solution.
 This is all about being positive, I will not dwell in negativity.